EMWPevilCo/traffic-jamnt/README.md

 ### project create  for The Stupid Hackathon#2 Thailand 2018
 The Code only available for stupid purpose
 All source file created by 5 Devs of EWMPevilCORP
-You can supporting us via donate link

 ### For this project we use 3 google map api
-1. Places_autocomplete API for places database from google
+1. Places_autocomplete API for places data from google
 2. Geolocation API for current location and GPS usage
-3. Destination   API for path creating
+3. Destination   API for creating route

 ### how it's work?
 We got smartest algorithm here: